jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Sorcery - Gradient
 This spell costs {1} less to cast if you control a painter.
 Exile all nonland permanents that aren't legendary or Nevrons.
+---
+Your mother paints life.
+Whilst your father, death.
+What will you paint?
 ```

 [card implementation](../custom/cards/g/gommage.txt)